-- We are in constant contact with hospitals treating patients with rare diseases in Ukraine and we collect from them the needs for medicines and medical equipment - In response to needs, we organize transports of medicines and medical equipment to specific hospitals - If the situation requires it, we finance the purchase of medicines on the spot - We are in contact with patient organizations in Ukraine
+- We are in constant contact with hospitals treating patients with rare diseases in Ukraine and we determine their needs for medicines and medical equipment. - In response to needs, we organize the transportation of medicines and medical equipment to specific hospitals. - Many of these shipments contain specialized products or equipment needed to treat specific rare diseases, e.g. primary immunodeficiencies, spina bifida, or cystic fibrosis. - If the situation requires it, we finance the purchase of medicines on the spot.